wiseman-timelord/Chat-Gradio-Gguf/README.md

 - [Llama-3.2-3b-NSFW_Aesir_Uncensored-GGUF](https://huggingface.co/Novaciano/Llama-3.2-3b-NSFW_Aesir_Uncensored-GGUF) - Tested and somewhat good, fast Nsfw Chat model in GGUF format, filename `Llama-3.2-3b-NSFW_Aesir_Uncensored.gguf`.

 ## Development
+- There needs to be a `Shutdown Program` button, to gracefully unload models and shutdown the gradio server, then terminate the python session, then return to the batch menu (that it launched from).
 - If there is some small 1B model, we could download and use, to create the session history label for the session, then this would be better, than the user having to wait for whatever more capable model is doing, so as to produce quick labels for session history. preferably a <256MB download, and again, the context size is automatic based on the size of the first, input and response, but if it runs out of context, then we will cut it where it runs out, as for example, if we just have most of the users first input, then this should be good enough to create a unique 3 word label.
 - Is the status text in the correct location, should it be under the buttons, make 2 images and compare side by side.
 - Ongoing improvement of Gradio Interface required, until it "looks right".